 - For more information about Invisawear – check their website FAQs here.

-6. Alexa’s Buddy Skill and 911 Capabilities – okay so yes, Alexa is NOT a medical alert device but it CAN function as an alert device if you are within distance of it hearing you (I guess that’s why having multiple Alexa devices around the home would be good for seniors!)
+Alexa’s Buddy Skill and 911 Capabilities – Okay, so Alexa is NOT a medical alert device but it CAN function as an alert device if you are within distance of it hearing you (I guess that’s why having multiple Alexa devices around the home would be good for seniors!)

 Anyway – if you or your senior loved one is homebound – then you can use Alexa to contact your list of contacts that you put into a skill called Alert A Buddy.